One Moment in Time: Cover versions

 "One Moment in Time" was performed live by then-11-year-old Teodora Sava in the auditions of the first edition of the Romanian children's talent show Next Star in 2013.
 Her performance gathered praise and positive reactions from all of the judges (who were seeing her for the first time) and online, and had 2.65 million combined YouTube views, making her well known to a wider audience in Romania and abroad.
 Soon after, she recorded the song in a studio.

 British instrumental rock group the Shadows did a version on their 1989 album, Steppin' to the Shadows: 16 Great Tracks As Only the Shadows Can Play Them.

 In 1998, diva Jane McDonald did a cover of the song that was included as the first track on her self-titled album.

 Dana Winner also covered the song; her version has garnered more than 35 million views on YouTube.

-According to WhoSampled, the Olympic theme ballad has been covered 83 times.
+According to WhoSampled, the Olympic theme ballad has been covered 88 times, making it one of Houston's most covered songs.